SturdyFool10/SturdyEngine2/readme.md

 ### Step 4: Add Static Libraries

-Add the static library files for GLFW(glfw3.lib) and any of the Vulkan standard libraries to the `/libs/Core/PreCompiled` folder.
+Add the static library files for GLFW(glfw3.lib) to the `/libs/Core/PreCompiled` folder.
 Simply placing them there is sufficient. note that GLM does not have a precompiled library and as such does not need this step

 ### Step 5: Build the Project